Ardre image stones: Description

 The Ardre image stones were re-used as paving under the wooden floors of the local church in the Ardre parish of Gotland.
 Before the historical significance of rune and image stones was understood or appreciated, they were often used as materials in the construction of roads, bridges, and buildings.
 The image stones were re-discovered when the church was being restored around 1900.
 The stones are now preserved in the Swedish Museum of National Antiquities in Stockholm.

 Ardre VIII

-The largest and most noted of the stones is the Ardre VIII stone, dated to the 8th or 9th century, depicts scenes from Norse mythology, notably the Lay of Weyland the smith, Thor fishing for Jörmungandr, the punishment of Loki for the death of Baldr, and Odin riding to Valhalla on Sleipnir.
+The largest and most noted of the stones is the Ardre VIII stone, dated to the 8th or 9th century.
+It depicts scenes from Norse mythology, notably the Lay of Weyland the smith, Thor fishing for Jörmungandr, the punishment of Loki for the death of Baldr, and Odin riding to Valhalla on Sleipnir.
 Other images on this stone, such as the woman on the right with two swords, are not currently understood as they do not conform to any known Norse myth that has survived to the present time.
 The image-stone's longboat motif with its mariners somewhat resembles a depiction found on the Överhogdal tapestry No. III from Härjedalen.
 The main study of this stone is by Ludwig Buisson.